aboulle/DxTools/README.md

 ### MS Windows
-The most straightforward way to install Python and all required dependencies in Windows is to install a full-featured scientific Python distribution, like [Anaconda](http://continuum.io/downloads), [Canopy] (https://www.enthought.com/products/canopy/), or [Python(x,y)](https://python-xy.github.io/).
+The most straightforward way to install Python and all required dependencies in Windows is to install a full-featured scientific Python distribution, like [Anaconda](http://continuum.io/downloads), [Canopy](https://www.enthought.com/products/canopy/), or [Python(x,y)](https://python-xy.github.io/).